Topzle Topzle

 Notes

-Written in late 1997 at Buxer's home studio approximately a week after the HIStory World Tour ended Was allegedly the first song worked on for the Invincible album, alongside "Seeing Voices"
+Recorded in October 1997 at Buxer's home studio approximately a week after the HIStory World Tour ended Was allegedly the first song worked on for the Invincible album, alongside "Seeing Voices" and "Monster"

 “Blue Powder”